 Closed-book is NOT a default setting in Inspera.

-A teacher has to enable the correct features in the delivery setup - see instructions in Ugla.
+A teacher must enable the correct features in the delivery setup - see the instructions in Ugla.

 - Access any web pages or websites.